GPT-5.6 goes fully public today after the Trump administration cleared it early, does the review process actually mean anything?

 The interesting wrinkle is the timeline.
 OpenAI said at the time it did not think this kind of government access process should become the long term default, but complied anyway.
 The Trump administration has now cleared a wider release well inside that 30 day window, after the Commerce Department's Center for AI Standards and Innovation ran additional tests and OpenAI reportedly sent technical experts to Washington to address concerns directly

-The three tiers are pitched differently, Sol as the strongest model OpenAI has built, Terra for everyday use at roughly half the price of GPT-5.5 with similar performance, and Luna as a genuinely new budget tier undercutting anything currently in production from the company
+The three tiers are pitched differently, Sol as the strongest model OpenAI has built, Terra for everyday use at roughly half the price of GPT-5.5 with similar performance, and Luna as a new budget tier undercutting anything currently in production from the company

 So the discussion.
 Does a voluntary pre-release review that gets cleared faster than its own stated window actually function as meaningful oversight, or is it mostly theatre that lets both sides claim they did their part, and does the tiered pricing strategy, especially Luna's aggressive undercut, tell you OpenAI is more worried about the Chinese open weight competition than about its usual rivals right now?